-Investors are referred to the section of the Prospectus entitled "Certain Investment Risks" and the section of this Supplement above entitled "Key Risk Considerations of the Man AHL Portfolios" and should have regard to all of the risks outlined therein as each of these risk factors will be relevant in the context of investment in the Portfolio.
-In the context of investment in this Portfolio investors should pay particular regard to the following risk factors "Trade Error Risk", "Model and Data Risk", "Obsolescence Risk", "Crowding / Convergence" and "Non-Investment Grade Securities".
+Investors are referred to the section of the Prospectus entitled "Certain Investment Risks" and should have regard to all of the risks outlined therein as each of these risk factors will be relevant in the context of investment in the Portfolio.
+In the context of investment in this Portfolio investors should pay particular regard to the following risk factors, "Repurchase and Reverse Repurchase Agreements".

-Investment in the Portfolio is suitable for investors seeking a reasonable return through capital appreciation.
+Investment in the Portfolio is suitable for investors seeking medium to long-term capital growth with an investment horizon of at least five years.